 The President shall preside at all meetings of the Board, appoint any necessary committees, be an ex officio member of all committees, and be entitled to vote on such committees.

-The Vice-President shall preside at meetings in the absence of the President and shall in case of the resignation of the President assume the President’s responsibilities until the election of a new President.
+The Vice-President shall preside at meetings in the absence of the President and shall, in case of the resignation of the President, assume the President’s responsibilities until the election of a new President.

 The Secretary shall have responsibility for the records of the Board of Directors.

 The Treasurer shall be chairperson of the Finance Committee.
 Before entering the duties, the Treasurer shall be required to give a bond in an amount equal to at least 50% of the average amount of the system’s operating fund from the prior 3 fiscal years.
-Cost of the bond is paid by IHLS.
+The cost of the bond is paid by IHLS.

 Should an office become vacant prior to the expiration of the term of that office, the Directors shall elect from their members an Officer to fill the unexpired term.